 We will be happy to arrange worldwide shipping.
 Email us for a quote.

 20% discount applies to

-Dave is a registered beekeeper in the Province of Ontario who promotes education about the importance of honeybees in our ecosystem and sell the best raw honey you'll taste in the Ottawa Valley.
+Beautiful Beekeeper David Lyons, is a registered beekeeper in the Province of Ontario.
+Dave and his wife Ruth promote education about the importance of honeybees in our ecosystem and sell the best raw honey you'll taste in the Ottawa Valley.

 The bees are maintained in the best-possible natural setting that produces a magnificent set of floral notes, viscosity and pollen.

 Welcome to the 2016 Season!